uvatoc/uvatoc.github.io/src/content/week2.md

 ### Daniel Lewin, 14 May 1970 &ndash; 11 September 2001

 <p>
-If you missed the link to the video for September 11, here it is: <a href="https://www.youtube.com/watch?v=aH-q_xb3FnM"><b>September 11 and Distributed Hashing</b></font></a>.<br>
+If you missed the link to the video for September 11, here it is (visible on Sept 11, but not earlier): <a href="https://www.youtube.com/watch?v=aH-q_xb3FnM"><b>September 11 and Distributed Hashing</b></font></a>.<br>
 </p>